Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Background On Balloon Expansion Skin Graft Surgery To Replace Congenital Facial Nevus

 Large, congenital nevi are generally harmless for the most part.
-Yet, since they are very noticeable, individuals who are born with moles of this size tend to feel extremely self-conscious and set-apart from others.
-School-aged peers and even adults may not always know how to react appropriately.
-They may stare, make insensitive remarks, or worse yet, even bully those with these distinctive facial markings.
+Yet, since they are very noticeable, individuals who are born with them tend to feel extremely self-conscious and set-apart from others.
+School-aged peers, and even adults may not always know how to react appropriately.
+They may stare, make insensitive remarks, or worse yet, even bully those with expansive facial moles.
 It is estimated that large, congenital nevi occur in one out of every 20,000 newborns.

-As a very young child, Alex had cosmetic surgical procedures performed to eliminate his dark facial mole.
-Doctors worked to replace it with skin grafts taken from his face and neck.
-The process of acquiring these grafts required expanding the donor skin surface areas.
-This was the means by which extra skin was provided for the affected (recipient) areas on his face.
-At the same time, enough skin was left behind to cover the original areas.
+As a very young child, Alex had cosmetic surgical procedures performed to eliminate his dark facial mole and to replace it with skin grafts taken from his face and neck.
+The process of acquiring these grafts required expanding the donor skin surface areas to provide for the affected (recipient) areas on his face while leaving enough skin behind to cover the original areas.

-A tissue expansion technique using a balloon expander was used to achieve these goals.
+These goals were achieved for Alex using a tissue expansion technique using a balloon expander.
 This method is commonly used to repair skin surfaces affected by burns and other disfiguring wounds.
 The balloon expander is placed under the skin causing it to stretch and enlarge its original surface area.

 Alex’s surgeons first removed the nevus so that scar tissue could form and take its place.
 The skin grafts derived from the tissue expansion were then used to cover the remaining scarred areas left behind from the nevus removal.

 Facial Hair Transplantation Before Photos- Facial Asymmetries Due To A Missing Eyebrow and Abnormal Beard Growth on Right Cheek